romish-yadav/Song-Playing-Assistance-Ruby-/README.md

-A Comprehensive Overview of the Ruby Voice AssistantThis voice-activated system, formally designated as "Ruby," constitutes a foundational software application developed utilizing the Python programming language.
-The system is engineered to execute a range of rudimentary functions in response to vocal commands, including the provision of multimedia content from external platforms, the reporting of current temporal status, the resolution of informational queries via a public knowledge repository, and the delivery of comedic narratives.Operational CapabilitiesVocal Command Integration: The system is configured to respond to articulated commands subsequent to the audibility of the designated wake word, "Ruby."Auditory Content Provision: The system is capable of initiating the playback of specified auditory and visual content on the YouTube platform.Example of Protocol Initiation: "Ruby, play Bohemian Rhapsody."Temporal Status Reporting: The system possesses the functionality to report the current temporal status with precision.Example of Protocol Initiation: "Ruby, what is the current time?"Informational Query Resolution: The system is equipped to furnish a concise summary concerning a specified individual or subject by interfacing with the Wikipedia repository.Example of Protocol Initiation: "Ruby, who is Albert Einstein?"Provision of Comedic Narratives: The system is capable of delivering a randomly selected comedic narrative upon request.Example of Protocol Initiation: "Ruby, provide a comedic narrative."System Termination Protocol: The system can be shut down via a direct vocal command.Example of Protocol Initiation: "Ruby, terminate."Antecedent RequirementsPrior to the commencement of system operations, the installation of requisite Python libraries is mandatory.
-It is assumed that the Python package management system, pip, has been installed on the host machine.The following dependencies are to be installed via a command-line interface:pip install SpeechRecognition pip install PyAudio pip install pyttsx3 pip install pywhatkit pip install wikipedia pip install pyjokes
-Advisory regarding PyAudio: It has been observed that the installation of PyAudio may present challenges on certain operating systems.
-In such instances, consultation with official documentation or the seeking of specific installation instructions for the host environment is advised.Operational ProceduresFile Archiving: The provided source code is to be archived in a file designated as ruby.py.System Execution: From a command-line interface, navigate to the directory containing the aforementioned file and initiate the script's execution.python ruby.py
+Ruby: The Voice Assistant 🤖
+Ruby is a simple voice-activated assistant written in Python.
+It can perform basic tasks such as playing YouTube videos, telling the current time, providing information from Wikipedia, and sharing a joke, all through voice commands.

+Features ✨
+Voice Control: Responds to voice commands after hearing the wake word "Ruby".

+Play Music: Plays a specific song or video on YouTube.

+Example: "Ruby, play Bohemian Rhapsody"

+Get Time: Tells the current time.

+Example: "Ruby, what's the time?"

+Search Wikipedia: Provides a summary of a person or topic.

+Example: "Ruby, who is Albert Einstein?"

+Tell a Joke: Shares a random joke.

+Example: "Ruby, tell me a joke."

+Stop Command: Shuts down the assistant.

+Example: "Ruby, stop."

+Prerequisites 🔧
+Before you run the code, you'll need to install the necessary Python libraries.
+Make sure you have pip installed.

+Open your terminal or command prompt and run the following commands:

+Bash

+pip install SpeechRecognition
+pip install PyAudio
+pip install pyttsx3
+pip install pywhatkit
+pip install wikipedia
+pip install pyjokes
+PyAudio Note: Some users might encounter issues installing PyAudio.
+If you do, you may need to install it with a pre-built wheel from Christoph Gohlke's website or use a different method specific to your operating system.

+How to Run the Code ▶️
+Save the code: Save the provided Python code in a file named ruby.py.

+Run from the terminal: Open your terminal or command prompt, navigate to the directory where you saved the file, and run the script:

+Bash

+python ruby.py
-Vocal Input Initiation: The system will display the prompt "Start Speaking!!" within the terminal.
-Upon the appearance of this message, vocal articulation may be initiated, with each command prefaced by the designated wake word "Ruby."
+Start Speaking: The program will print "Start Speaking!!" in the terminal.
+Wait for this message, and then say your command starting with the wake word "Ruby".
+For example, "Ruby, tell me a joke."